-2) Teach appreciation, not a materialistic entitlement – Don’t let your child get whatever they want.
+Don’t let your child get whatever they want.
 It may be difficult to say no at the moment, but it will be worth it later.
+It is important to teach appreciation and not a materialistic entitlement.
 Let your child work hard and earn something if they must have it.

 As much as parents want their children to have the things and experiences they did not have themselves, handing them luxuries on a silver platter can have undesirable outcomes.